 As far as advancement goes, I would recommend that every player invest in defense, at least in the City Defense skills, unless they are focusing exclusively on unlocking higher-tier troops in the Combat tree.
 And even those players should invest levels in Defense when they reach t3.
 You will be attacked in this game, and one of the best ways you can prepare for and minimize losses is to make yourself too much of a pain to bother with.

 Hero research is centered on fighting monsters more effectively.
-Which means that Hero Research gets you more loyalty, crafting ingredients and resources.
+This means that Hero Research gets you more loyalty, crafting ingredients and resources.
 You can read more about How To Get More Loyalty in a later article in this series.

 One thing to note about the econ tree is that it is VERY CHEAP in rss terms compared to the other research trees.
 It also does not boost your power very much, which is helpful for accounts that want to trap attackers by looking as weak as possible.